awzhenyi/leetcode/src/my-website/neetcode150/Sliding Window/Longest Repeating Character Replacement.md

 https://leetcode.com/problems/longest-repeating-character-replacement/

-maintain a count of frequency of characters and a max_frequency variable. condition for moving left pointer is when (r- l + 1) - max_frequency > k
+maintain a count of frequency of characters and a max_frequency variable. condition for moving left pointer is when `(r - l + 1) - max_frequency > k`
+- max_freq = max frequency of the most common character in the current window
+- can swap k times of other letters to the most common character, ie the sliding window is valid until r - l + 1 - max_freq > k
+- while the window is not valid, shift left pointer and reduce the frequence of s[l] accordingly
+- on every valid window, calculate max_len
 ```python
 class Solution:
     def characterReplacement(self, s: str, k: int) -> int: